senzing-garage/go-databasing/docs/development.md

 ### View MySQL

-1. View the MySql database.
+1. View the MySQL database.
    _Caveat:_ The setting of `DATABASE_HOST` may not work in all cases.
    Example: